petere/pgci/README.md

 Installation is currently supported on Debian squeeze (6.0) and Ubuntu precise (12.04 LTS).

+`librarian-puppet` is used to manage Puppet modules.
+Run

+    gem install librarian-puppet

+to install it.

 On a fresh installation, clone the repository to `/srv/pgci` (this exact path is currently required; I'm working on a way to avoid that), and run

+    librarian-puppet install
     puppet apply --modulepath=modules/ manifests/pgci.pp

 If the Jenkins configuration is changed while Jenkins is running, you